Skip to main content

 Distribution

-Currently, there have been no reports of parrot feather in Wisconsin.
+Currently, there have been no reports of parrot feathers in Wisconsin.
 Have you seen it?
-Send us a report.
+Please send us a report.

 Control

-Mechanical: Attempting control by manual or mechanical means tends to spread the plants and should only be conducted in small, contained water bodies.
-Draining a pond in the summer achieved control in one instance, but draining may not achieve control in winter.
+Mechanical: Attempting control by manual or automated means tends to spread the plants and should only be conducted in small, contained water bodies.
+Draining a pond in the summer achieved control in one instance, but draining may not gain power in winter.

-Chemical: Control with herbicides is difficult because the emergent stems and leaves have a waxy cuticle that repels herbicides.
-Chemicals that have been used successfully against parrot feather water-milfoil include diquat, diquat and complexed copper, endothall dipotassium salt, endothall and complexed copper, and 2,4-D. If using glyphosate formulated for aquatic use plus a surfactant, apply during the low water levels of summer and fall for more complete coverage.
+Chemical: Control with herbicides is complex because the emergent stems and leaves have a waxy cuticle that repels herbicides.
+Chemicals used successfully against parrot feather watermilfoil include diquat, diquat and complexed copper, endothall dipotassium salt, endothall and complexed copper, and 2,4-D. If using glyphosate formulated for aquatic use plus a surfactant, apply during the low water levels of summer and fall for complete coverage.
 Consult with your natural resources department before beginning herbicide control.

-Biological: Plant-eating sterile grass carp find parrot feather unpalatable due to the tough, woody stems and high tannin content of the plants.
+Biological: Plant-eating sterile grass carp find parrot feathers unpalatable due to the plants' stern, woody stems and high tannin content.

 Resources